Darayya

 Darayya (دَارَيَّا) is a suburb of Damascus in Syria, the centre of Darayya lying 8 km south-west of the centre of Damascus.
 Administratively it belongs to Rif Dimashq.

-History and population
+History

 Darayya is one of the oldest cities in Syria, reportedly the place where Paul the Apostle had his conversion (30s AD), "on Damascus road".

 In 1838, Eli Smith noted Daraya as being located in the Wady el-'Ajam, and being populated by Sunni Muslims and Christians.
-Patriarch Gregory III Laham, the former leader of the Melkite Greek Catholic Church was born here on 15 December 1933 as Lutfy Laham.